Log Calabi-Yau mirror symmetry and non-archimedean disks: Introduction and statements of main results

 \begin{conjecture} There is a complete toric variety $T$ with a finite surjective map $T \to \oQ$. \end{conjecture}

-In fact we conjecture vastly more, we have a precise description of the toric variety (we give the fan, a generalisation of the Gelfand-Kapranov-Zelevinski secondary fan) and, more importantly, the universal family as Proj of an algebra with canonical basis and disk counting structure constants as in the mirror algebra.
+We conjecture more: we have a precise description of the toric variety -- we give the fan, a generalization of the Gelfand-Kapranov-Zelevinsky secondary fan, and, more importantly, the universal family as Proj of an algebra with canonical basis and disk counting structure constants as in the mirror algebra.
 In particular (we conjecture) the data $(X,E,\Theta)$ determines a canonical basis of the homogeneous coordinate ring $R(X,\cO(\Theta))$.

 We hope many readers find \cref{conj:main} surprising.
 We know of no moduli or Mori theoretic reason why the moduli space in question should even be uniruled (much less a toric variety).
-We believe the conjecture can be proven by running our mirror construction twice -- the construction just {\it spits out} the desired universal family.
+We believe it because our mirror machine spits out what we think is the full universal family (see \cref{rem:wct} for reasons to believe this).
+A strategy for proving the conjecture is given in \cite[8.3]{HKY20}: As explained in \cref{ex:pipe} we run the mirror program twice -- first to obtain from Gross-Siebert (or this paper if $X \setminus E$ is proper over affine) a one parameter formal family, which we then use as input to \cref{ex:pipe}.
+The output is then a complete algebraic family of tuples over the desired toric variety, see \cref{thm:mfs}.
+This we conjecture is the desired universal family, see \cref{conj:mfs} and \cref{rem:roc}.

+Analogously, our results can be applied to degenerations of compact Calabi-Yaus, to give a much simplified construction of the universal family of polarized K3 surfaces in \cite{GHKSK3}, as well as higher dimensional generalizations.
+See \cref{rem:MCCYs}.